wfslithtaivs/Coursera-tasks/README.md

 - Applying descriptive activity names to name the activities in the data set
 - Appropriately labeling the data set with descriptive variable names.
 - Creating independent tidy data set with the average of each variable for each activity and each subject.
-- Saving new data set in the text file.
+- Saving new data set in the text file "resTidyData.txt".

 ====================